List of memorials to Bataan Death March victims: White Sands Missile Range, New Mexico, USA

 The Bataan Death March is commemorated every year in March since 1993 at the White Sands Missile Range, northeast of Las Cruces, New Mexico, with a trail marathon known as the Bataan Memorial Death March.
 The full marathon and 15 mi run covers paved road and sandy trails, and is regarded by Marathon Guide as one of the top 30 marathons in the U.S.

 Over 6,300 marchers (2011) participate in both the marathon and the 15.4 mi run (only the marathon is timed), with members of military units of the U.S. and foreign armed forces participating.
 Many civilians also participate, usually running in the full marathon, which is timed with awards (but not certified by USA Track and Field).
 Several of the few surviving Bataan prisoners usually await the competitors to congratulate them on completing the grueling march.

 Minnesota, USA

 Company A, 194th Armored Regiment, was deployed to the Philippines in autumn, 1941.
 To commemorate the military and civilian prisoners who were forced to march from Bataan to Camp O’Donnell, an annual Bataan Memorial March is organized by the 194th Armor Regiment of the Minnesota Army National Guard and held at Brainerd, MN.
 The march is open to anyone with both 10- and 20-mile distances.
 The march has different categories, consisting of teams, individuals, light pack, or a heavy pack.
 A closing ceremony is held to award the finishers and pay tribute to the survivors and their many comrades who perished on the death march.

+Chesapeake, Virginia, USA

+The City of Chesapeake hosts an annual march commemorating the Bataan Death March at the Great Dismal Swamp state park.
+Sailors and Marines from the USS Bataan, a Wasp class aircraft carrier home ported in nearby Norfolk, participate and volunteer in this commemorative event.